-The Impact of Socio-Technical Factors on Digital Preservation Strategies, 2016-present
+The Impact of Socio-Technical Factors on Digital Preservation Strategies, 2016-2017

 Project Manager, NEH Research & Development Grant, Division of Preservation and Access

 The University of Pittsburgh’s Department of History of Art and Architecture is home to “Images of Medieval Art and Architecture” (or MedArt, as it is known colloquially), a website that has persisted throughout the past two decades of significant technological change.
-Despite these external developments, however, the site remains virtually unchanged yet is still considered a valuable (and even vital) resource among scholars of medieval studies.
 As such, the site represents an ideal space for exploring the implications of usability on sustainability and digital preservation.
 As digital humanities projects begin to age and new ones continue to emerge, these latter considerations have become increasingly important.
 Will a project languish after a few years, or will it be maintained?
 This project investigates this, among many other questions.

 phase 4: reporting and roadmap roll-out

-June 2017: “Maintaining MedArt: Does Usability Correspond to Sustainability?”
-California Visual Resources Association 2017 Conference, University of California, Berkeley
+- I presented “Maintaining MedArt: Does Usability Correspond to Sustainability?” at the California Visual Resources Association 2017 Conference, University of California, Berkeley

 phase 3: further research and writing/production